great-expectations/great_expectations/docs/docusaurus/docs/terms/batch.md

 <ValidateHeader/>

 During Validation, a <TechnicalTag relative="../" tag="checkpoint" text="Checkpoint" /> will check a Batch of data against Expectations from an <TechnicalTag relative="../" tag="expectation_suite" text="Expectation Suite" />.
-You must specify a Batch Request or provide a Batch of data at runtime for the Checkpoint to run.
+You must specify a Batch Request for the Checkpoint to run.

 ## Features

 ### Consistent Interface for Describing Specific Data from any Datasource

 A Batch is always part of a Data Asset.
-A Data Asset can be configured to slice its data batches in many ways.
+A Data Asset can be configured to slice its data into batches in many ways.
 For example, it can be based on an arbitrary field, including datetimes, from the data.

 A Batch is always built using a Batch Request.
 See our glossary entry about a [Batch Request](./batch_request.md) or a specific [connecting to data guide](../guides/connecting_to_your_data/index.md ).